 Fortunately, those can sometimes be removed with the techniques we’re about to share.

-Removing stains from granite countertops
+how to remove stains from your granite countertops

 Plenty of different materials might be responsible for staining your granite countertops.
 Thus, the procedure to remove those stains will be slightly different depending on that.